 Skin exposure to SLS, at 1% concentration, for 24 hours caused irritation to skin.
 Return to normal skin condition resulted only after 4 weeks from exposure.
 (8)

-From my own experience, I hear and see the changes, on a daily basis, experienced by people who switched to the natural soaps we produce.
-Examples:
+From our own experience at LaVender natural cosmetics, I hear and see the changes, on a daily basis, experienced by people who have switched to the natural soaps we produce.

 SLS and SLES are substances that can irritate skin and cause other problems for part of the population.

-Soaps, shampoos, toothpastes, and other products that contain these substances can cause skin problems or worsen existing skin problems.
+Soaps, shampoos, toothpaste, and other products that contain these substances can cause skin problems or worsen existing skin problems.

-People with skin injuries, itching, sensitivities and other phenomenon should check the impact of natural soaps on these problems for a period of several weeks.
+People with skin injuries, itching, sensitivities, and other phenomena should check the impact of natural soaps on their skin for a period of several weeks.

 3. Legends components – Http://www.melaleuca.com/wc/pdf/Ingredient_Myths.pdf

 4. Report of the Government of Australia (2007) – Report of the Government of Australia